HOW TO OUTSOURCE CONTENT WRITING

 They're also perfect for outsourcing to a content writer.

 What you need to do here is pick a topic that people are having trouble with, such as Facebook Sales Funnels, or Broken Linkbuilding, and create a long and detailed resource that helps people overcome their problems.
+Here's an excellent example of long-form content that really gets deep into the topic of eCommerce marketing, from Moosend.

 Think of as many specific processes, strategies, and techniques as you can for that very specific problem.
 The more detailed you can get, the better.
 Use screenshots, links to high-quality resources, and explanations.